White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 White Bean and Sausage Soup Tips

-• Thin the soup with extra chicken stock if needed.
+• Thin with extra chicken stock if it’s thicker than you like.

 Process shots-- images of the White Bean and Sausage Soup in the pot with everything being mixed together